amandzaa/studyamanda/README.md

 # Adoption Cat Website

-This website is created to make your live more colorfull with cat in your home.
-So don't waste your time and bring our cats home.
+Welcome to the Crafting Portfolio Website!
+This project showcases creative crafting techniques and features an engaging user interface with several advanced functionalities, including typed CSS animations, a responsive carousel, and a dark mode toggle.
-But actually this Website was made to complete checkpoint assigment of second module in third week of my really amazing course.
-The content inspiration is based from how much I love cats.
+But actually this Website was made to complete checkpoint assigment of first milestone of my really amazing course.
+The content inspiration is based from how much I love crafting.
 In this website I add some of features such as dark mode, amazing carausel with only css and carausel also js.

 ## Table of Contents